MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 WebView2 Runtime is a redistributable runtime and serves as the backing web platform for WebView2 apps.
 This concept is similar to VC++ or .NET Runtime for C++/.NET apps.
 The Runtime is modified Microsoft Edge \(Chromium\) binaries that are fine-tuned and tested for apps.
 The Runtime does not appear as a user-visible browser upon installation.
 For example, a user does not have a browser desktop shortcut or start menu entry.

-During development and testing, you may use on of the following versions for your backing web platform.
+During development and testing, you may use either as the backing web platform.

 *   The WebView2 Runtime
 *   any Insider \(non-stable\) Microsoft Edge \(Chromium\) browser channel

 In production environments, you must ensure the Runtime is present on user devices before the app starts.
-The Microsoft Edge Stable channel is unavailable for WebView2 usage.
-The Microsoft Edge Stable channel may cause a dependency on the browser in production app.
+The Microsoft Edge Stable channel is unavailable for WebView2 usage to prevent apps from taking a dependency on the browser in production.

 Do not take a dependency on the browser because: